RHS + MSAT IN 5 YEARS

 - CHEM 1010, 1110, or 1200 - Chemistry (3-5 credits)

-Spring Semester of Year 1 - Apply to 3+2 RHS/MSAT Program through ATCAS by January 15th.
-Students can apply at the end of Year 2 or 3 as well (also by January 15th), but we recommend applying as early as possible to ensure that they're on track to finish in 5 years.
-Minimum Overall GPA = 3.2
+At the end of Year 1 students should apply to 3+2 RHS/MSAT Program through ATCAS.
+Students can apply during Year 2 or 3 as well, but we recommend applying as early as possible to ensure that they're on track.
+Prior to submitting your application, please send an email to firstname.lastname@example.org to receive a coupon code for a discounted application fee.

 Years 2 & 3

-- Use the Degree Map to help you plan your schedule and graduate with your bachelor's AND master's degree in just 5 years!
+- Download this Grad Map to help you plan your schedule and graduate with your bachelor's AND master's degree in just 5 years!

 - Students can receive up to 25 experiential credits for RHS major courses through completion of the first year of MSAT coursework.
 Be sure to know which courses you'll receive credit for so that you don't take these RHS courses.